kendrickm/personal-goals/ideas-and-misc/blog-ideas.md

 * Kickoff to 2016
-* Favorite things from 2015
+* --Favorite things from 2015--
 * Cooking goals for 2016
 * Home music setup
 * Using tasks/habit tracking software
+* Trip to Olympics and Crater Lake
+* Outdoor products review